armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-7.md

 title: NSA Codebreaker 2018, Task 7
 ---

-For task 7, we need to find a way to retrieve the Ether victims have already paid and send it back to them.
+For task 7 a way to retrieve the Ether victims have already paid and send it back to them is required.
 The vulnerability that makes this possible is in the Escrow contract; it will pass control to the Ransom contract allowing what is call [re-entrancy](https://solidity.readthedocs.io/en/latest/security-considerations.html#re-entrancy).
 Re-Entrancy is when a contract is able to call back into another contract to effect the state, before the transaction has been completed.
 The contract is written to protect itself from someone using re-entrancy to send themselves all the Ether directly, since it subtracts the amount before transferring the Ether.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_7/request_refund.png)